Archfx/tinyos/README.md

 ## Licensing

-`mini-riscv-os` is freely redistributable under the two-clause BSD License.
+Original repo licence are valid here. `mini-riscv-os` is freely redistributable under the two-clause BSD License.
 Use of this source code is governed by a BSD-style license that can be found in the `LICENSE` file.